AditiiNarang/AWS-Internship-Center-of-Excellence-KIET/README.md

 - AWS Backup
 - Systems Manager

+### Key Takeaways

+- Designed scalable cloud infrastructure.
+- Implemented Infrastructure as Code.
+- Applied monitoring, security, automation, and backup strategies.
+- Understood production-grade AWS architecture.

 ---

-# Theory, Architecture & Implementation guide
+# 📄 Project Documentation

+Each project is organized to provide a structured learning experience.

-Each project folder contains:
+Every project folder contains:

+- 📖 Detailed README
-- Architecture Diagram
+- 🏗️ Architecture Diagram
-- Theory Notes
+- 📚 Theory Notes
-- Implementation Guide
+- ⚙️ Step-by-Step Implementation Guide
+- 💻 Commands Used (where applicable)
+- 📷 Screenshots
+- 🎯 Key Learning Outcomes

+The documentation is designed to help learners understand not only *how* to implement each solution, but also *why* each AWS service or concept is used.

 ---

-# Key Learning Outcomes
+# 🎓 Key Learning Outcomes

+Completing this internship significantly strengthened my understanding of AWS cloud services and modern cloud engineering practices.

-Throughout this internship, I gained practical experience in:
+### Throughout this internship, I learned to:

+- Design secure and scalable cloud infrastructures on AWS.
+- Configure Linux servers for secure remote access using SSH Public Key Authentication.
-- Designing secure AWS networking environments
+- Build custom AWS networking environments using Amazon VPC.
-- Managing cloud infrastructure securely
+- Manage EC2 instances securely using AWS Systems Manager Session Manager.
+- Automate cloud operations using Amazon EventBridge and Systems Manager Automation.
+- Develop self-healing infrastructure capable of responding automatically to operational events.
-- Automating AWS resources using Python
+- Automate AWS resource management using Python, Boto3, and AWS CLI.
-- Building self-healing cloud architectures
-- Implementing Infrastructure as Code using AWS CloudFormation
+- Implement Infrastructure as Code (IaC) using AWS CloudFormation.
-- Applying cloud security best practices
+- Design production-oriented AWS architectures following cloud security best practices.
-- Working with production-oriented AWS services
+- Understand how multiple AWS services work together to build reliable, scalable, and maintainable cloud solutions.

+These projects helped bridge the gap between theoretical cloud concepts and their practical implementation in real-world scenarios.

 ---

-# Acknowledgements
+# 🚀 Future Enhancements

-I sincerely thank everyone who contributed to making this internship a valuable learning experience.

-Special thanks to:

-- **Satyam Sunderam Sir** for continuous guidance, mentorship, and practical learning sessions.
-- **Dr. Ankur Bhardwaj Sir** for guidance on AWS automation using Python and Boto3.
-- **AWS Cloud Club KIET** for providing an excellent platform to learn and explore cloud technologies.
-- **Center of Excellence (CoE), KIET Group of Institutions** for organizing this internship and fostering hands-on learning.
+This repository will continue to grow as I expand my knowledge of AWS and cloud technologies.

+Some planned additions include:

+- Containerization using Docker
+- Kubernetes (Amazon EKS)
+- CI/CD Pipelines using GitHub Actions
+- Terraform for Infrastructure as Code
+- AWS ECS & Fargate
+- AWS Elastic Beanstalk
+- Monitoring with Prometheus & Grafana
+- Advanced AWS Security Services
+- Serverless Applications using AWS Lambda
+- Real-world DevOps projects

 ---

-# If you found this repository helpful, consider giving it a Star!

-It motivates me to continue building and sharing practical cloud computing projects.
+# 📚 References

+- AWS Documentation
+- AWS Academy Learning Resources
+- AWS Skill Builder
+- Linux Manual Pages
+- OpenSSH Documentation

 ---

+# 🙏 Acknowledgements

+I sincerely express my gratitude to everyone who contributed to making this internship a valuable learning experience.

+### Special Thanks To

+### **Satyam Sunderam Sir**

+For continuous guidance, mentorship, practical demonstrations, and insightful explanations throughout the internship.

+### **Dr. Ankur Bhardwaj Sir**

+For introducing AWS automation using Python and Boto3, and for providing practical insights into cloud automation.

+### **AWS Cloud Club KIET**

+For creating a collaborative learning environment and encouraging students to explore cloud technologies through hands-on practice.

+### **Center of Excellence (CoE), Internship and Placement Cell, in collaboration with AWS Academy at KIET Group of Institutions**

+For organizing this internship and providing an excellent platform to gain practical experience in cloud computing and AWS technologies.

+---

+# 🌟 Support

+If you found this repository helpful or learned something new from it, consider giving it a ⭐.

+Your support motivates me to continue learning, building, and sharing more cloud and DevOps projects.

+---

+# 👩‍💻 About the Author

+**Aditi Narang**

+B.Tech CSE (AI & ML) Student | Cloud & DevOps Enthusiast

+I'm passionate about Cloud Computing, DevOps, Linux, and Infrastructure Automation.
+I enjoy building practical projects that strengthen my understanding of modern cloud technologies while continuously exploring new tools and best practices.

+---

 <div align="center">

-### Thank you for visiting this repository! 😊
+### ⭐ Thank you for visiting this repository!

+If you found this project useful, don't forget to leave a ⭐ on the repository.

+**Happy Learning! ☁️🚀**

 </div>